 Cons:

-- It may not automatically adjust for inflation unless you periodically increase your withdrawal amount.
+- May not automatically adjust for inflation unless you periodically increase your withdrawal amount.

-- It may reduce flexibility if unexpected expenses arise.
+- Can reduce flexibility if unexpected expenses arise.

-Many retirees choose to roll over their 401(k) balance into an IRA (Individual Retirement Account) once they leave their employer.
+Many retirees choose to roll over their 401(k) balance into an IRA once they leave their employer.
 IRAs may be preferable, as they often offer a wider range of investment options and more flexible withdrawal strategies.

 You complete a direct rollover by moving your 401(k) funds into a traditional IRA.
-Once in the IRA, you can customize withdrawals based on your retirement needs.
+Once that’s completed, you can customize withdrawals based on your retirement needs.

 A direct rollover from a 401(k) to a traditional IRA is not a taxable event.
 However, once you begin withdrawing from the IRA, those distributions are taxed as ordinary income.
-If you accidentally conduct an indirect rollover (where the money is paid to you first), 20% will typically be withheld for taxes unless you redeposit the full amount within 60 days.
+If you accidentally conduct an indirect rollover (where the money is paid to you first), then 20% is typically withheld for taxes, unless you redeposit the full amount within 60 days.
 For this reason, a direct rollover is generally preferred.

 Pros: